booknex/QUEUE/replit.md

 ## External Dependencies
 -   **PostgreSQL**: Primary database for persistent storage of client files, pipelines, and work sessions.
 -   **Drizzle ORM**: Used for interacting with the PostgreSQL database.
--   **TanStack Query v5**: For client-side data fetching, caching, and synchronization.
+-   **TanStack Query v5**: For client-side data fetching, caching, and synchronization with `staleTime: Infinity` configuration.
+-   **@hello-pangea/dnd**: Drag-and-drop library (fork of react-beautiful-dnd) for opportunity card reordering between kanban columns.
 -   **Shadcn UI**: UI component library.
 -   **Tailwind CSS**: For styling.
 -   **date-fns**: For date and time formatting.